1. Introduction

 then(songsSlice.getNumberOfElements()).isEqualTo(pageable.getPageSize());

-The following resulting SQL shows how paging limits were placed in the query.
-If we had asked for a page beyond 0, an offset would have also been provided.
+The following resulting SQL shows how paging offset and limits were placed in the query.

 select ...